Skip to content

 Does Seacrest Recovery Cincinnati accept Medicaid?

 Yes.
 According to SAMHSA data, Seacrest Recovery Cincinnati accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
 Call (855) 246-2095 to verify your benefits.

 What level of care does Seacrest Recovery Cincinnati offer?